fenago/nlp-pytorch/lab_guides/Lab_6.md

 *Lab 6*: Convolutional Neural Networks for Text Classification
 =======================================================================================

-In this chapter, we will explore the basic theory behind CNNs, as well as construct a CNN from scratch that will be used to classify text.
+In this lab, we will explore the basic theory behind CNNs, as well as construct a CNN from scratch that will be used to classify text.
 We will cover the following topics: